epstabler/mgt/haskell/README.md

 No exotic language features are used, so hopefully this code will run with the ghcup-recommended ghci versions for some time.

-To run a simple example of binary merge, type:
+To run some simple examples of binary merge, type:

 ```
 > cd MgBin